-Prior to law school, John received a Master’s degree in Public Administration from Northern Michigan University and a Bachelor’s degree from Northern Michigan University.
-John is a past member of Highland Township’s Planning Commission and is a current member of the Zoning Board of Appeals.
+Prior to law school, Mr. Miller received a Master’s degree in Public Administration from Northern Michigan University and a Bachelor’s degree from Northern Michigan University.
+Mr. Miller is a past member of Highland Township’s Planning Commission and is a current member of the Zoning Board of Appeals.

-John received the highest Bar Exam Score in the State of Michigan, July 2008.
-In law school, John received an MSU King Scholarship and received National Jurisprudence Awards in Criminal Law, Evidence, Professional Responsibility, Securities Litigation, and Research, Writing, and Advocacy.
+Mr. Miller received the highest Bar Exam Score in the State of Michigan, July 2008.
+In law school, he received an MSU King Scholarship and received National Jurisprudence Awards in Criminal Law, Evidence, Professional Responsibility, Securities Litigation, and Research, Writing and Advocacy.

-In his spare time, John enjoys biking, skiing, rock climbing, and backpacking.
+In his spare time, Mr. Miller enjoys biking, skiing, rock climbing and backpacking.

 - Government Law